apalmieri/Mapster/docs/articles/tools/mapster-tool/Mapster-Tool-Overview.md

   - Sub2
     - Dto2
 ```

 ### Generate DTOs and mapping codes

-There are 3 flavors, to generate DTOs and mapping codes
+There are 3 flavors, to generate DTOs and mapping codes:

-- [Fluent API](https://github.com/MapsterMapper/Mapster/wiki/Fluent-API-Code-generation): if you don't want to touch your domain classes, or generate DTOs from domain types in different assembly.
+- [Fluent API](xref:Mapster.Tools.MapsterTool.FluentAPI): if you don't want to touch your domain classes, or generate DTOs from domain types in different assembly.
-- [Attributes](https://github.com/MapsterMapper/Mapster/wiki/Attribute-base-Code-generation): if you would like to keep mapping declaration close to your domain classes.
+- [Attributes](xref:Mapster.Tools.MapsterTool.AttributesDtoGeneration): if you would like to keep mapping declaration close to your domain classes.
-- [Interfaces](https://github.com/MapsterMapper/Mapster/wiki/Interface-base-Code-generation): if you already have DTOs, and you would like to define mapping through interfaces.
+- [Interfaces](xref:Mapster.Tools.MapsterTool.Interfaces): if you already have DTOs, and you would like to define mapping through interfaces.

 ### Sample